flowdas/typeable/docs/api/typeable.rst

     In JSON Schema, it is expressed as *minLength*, *minProperties*, *minItems* depending on the type.

+.. class:: IsMultipleOf(value)

+   :class:`Constraint` that allows only numbers that are integer multiples of *value*.

+   Raises :exc:`ValueError` if *value* is not positive.

+   It is expressed as *multipleOf* in JSON Schema.

 .. class:: IsShorterThanOrEqual(maximum)

    :class:`Constraint` that only allows values shorter than or equal to *maximum*.